UK looks to fast-growing Africa for trade ties after Brexit

 When Theresa May visited Kenya in 2018, even Kenyan President Uhuru Kenyatta noted it was the first visit to East Africa’s economic hub by a British prime minister in more than three decades.

+Johnson stressed that he had visited about a dozen African countries when he was British foreign secretary between 2017 and 2019.
+He said “billions of pounds worth of deals” would be sealed at Monday's summit, including major clean-energy projects.

+Prince Harry, who has longstanding ties to Africa and is involved with conservation and youth charities on the continent, also attended the conference to boost Britain's cause, despite the swirling drama over his decision to break from official royal duties.

-Britain said 16 African leaders were attending Monday's summit in London, including the leaders of Nigeria, Congo, Kenya, Egypt, Ghana, Senegal, Malawi, and Rwanda.
+Britain said 16 African leaders were attending Monday's summit in London, including the leaders of Nigeria, Congo, Kenya, Egypt, Ghana, Senegal, Malawi, Mozambique, Ivory Coast, Uganda and Rwanda.

+“The wealth of Africa is undisputed,” said Ghana's president, Nana Akufo-Addo, noting that one in four people in the world in 2050 will be African.

+Leaders stressed the need to tackle growing inequality and the continent's dire need for better infrastructure, especially as millions of people migrate to booming cities.

 Aside from the sluggishness of its top two economies, South Africa and Nigeria, Africa is showing economic momentum as the recently launched African Continental Free Trade Area gathers steam.